Chronology of World History

 January 5

 • In Marked Tree, Arkansas, a magnitude 6.3 earthquake occurs.
 Strongest to occur in the region since the 1811-12 sequence.
-Damage was severe at Memphis, Tennessee; the earth sank in places near New Madrid, Missouri.
+Damage severe at Memphis, Tennessee; the earth sinks in places near New Madrid, Missouri.
 [53]

 February 2